 What’s the apartment market like right now?
 Why are the price minimums so high?
 What can we expect the market to look like for the rest of the year?

-Cassie had unique conversations with Noel in Chicago, Emily in Nashville, and Tim in Fort Worth, but all three Market Leaders shared the same sentiment when viewers asked about renting conditions – “the market is a shit show.”
+Cassie had unique conversations with Noel in Chicago and Tim in Fort Worth, but both Market Leaders shared the same sentiment when viewers asked about renting conditions – “the market is a shit show.”
 With the post-quarantine spike in renters seeking new leases and the impact the limited opportunity to buy a home has had on the demand for apartment rentals, we’re in the midst of one of the most competitive and expensive rental markets we’ve ever seen as a business.

 Market rates for apartments are determined by properties and based on supply and demand, which has obviously shifted in a major way and increased average rental rates by a couple of hundred dollars in most markets.
 When asked about our budget minimums, Noel was candid to answer, emphasizing how our company minimums are tailored to the market so entering into a new lease right now is not exactly a budget-friendly experience, but not impossible either.
 We’re trying to be as open-minded and honest as possible to help our clients.

 Cassie and our Market Leaders were weary when asked to predict what the future of renting might look like as we near the end of the year.
 Historically, we’ve seen a dip in pricing during the fourth quarter when fewer people tend to move and demand is much lower, but Noel pointed out that there was hardly any price reduction last year around this time.
 Tim followed up by setting realistic expectations for the live session viewers,